lnguyen2693/TuftsIntroDH-ProgrammingHistorianLesson/Lesson.md

 # Working with Files and Tokenization in Python

-**Author**: Nguyễn Vũ Hà Linh
-**Reviewed by**: (placeholder for reviewer's name)
-**Date**: April 2025

 ## Introduction

 This tutorial introduces you to two essential text processing techniques in digital humanities: **working with files** and **tokenization**.
-Working with files allows us to read text from documents, while tokenization is the process of breaking that text into meaningful units — typically words.
-Together, these two skills enable many types of textual analysis, from simple word counts to sophisticated natural language processing.

 This lesson assumes you have basic Python knowledge — variables, loops, and simple data types — but no prior experience with reading files or tokenization.